-Western European countries tend to be more expensive simply because their exchange rates aren’t that favorable.
-You’ll be spending roughly what you would spend in the US, plus any additional expenses that come with travel.
-But choosing a country that has a better currency exchange rate will make your money go further.
+Western European countries tend to be more expensive because their exchange rates aren’t favorable.
+You’ll be spending roughly what you’d spend in the U.S. plus any additional expenses that come with travel.
+If you choose a country with a better exchange rate, your money will go further.

-Another cost to consider is the actual price of your program’s tuition.
-You can get cheap (or even free!) tuition in countries such as Germany that have low college costs to begin with.
-Do your research and talk to the study abroad coordinator at your school to see what program will ultimately be the best for you and your wallet.
+Another cost to consider is the price of your program’s tuition.
+You can get cheap or free tuition in countries that have low college costs to begin with, such as Germany.
+Do your research and talk to the study abroad coordinator at your school to see which program will be the best fit for you and your wallet.

 5. Host a fundraising party

-Hosting a fundraising party is a great way to tap into your supportive community.
-Invite your parents, family, or other people who might be willing to donate to your trip.
-Consider theming your party around the country that you’re visiting to give your guests an idea of what you’ll be doing while abroad.
+Hosting a fundraising party is a great way to pay for a college study abroad program by tapping into your supportive community.
+Invite your parents, your family, and other people who might be willing to donate to your trip.
+Consider theming your party around the country you’re visiting to give your guests an idea of what you’ll be doing while you’re abroad.

 Make the party’s purpose clear on the invite and discuss what you hope to gain from the trip as you mingle.
-People respond much better to a personal call-to-arms than a plea on Facebook or crowdfunding site.
+People respond better to a personal call to arms than they do to a plea on Facebook or a crowdfunding site.

 6. Find sponsors